The role of an Executor

 Yes, an Executor of a Will can also be a Beneficiary.
 In fact, it is very common for an Executor to be a Beneficiary.
-Most usually, husbands and wives appoint one another as their sole Executor and Beneficiary.
+Most usually, spouses appoint one another as their sole Executor and Beneficiary.

 Circumstances may arise, however, which make it best not to appoint an Executor who is also a Beneficiary.
 For example, where there is the potential for disagreement between family members as to the administration of your Will, it may be best to appoint someone independent to avoid possible conflict between Executors.

-If you require a professional executor or simply need assistance with preparing a Will, please feel free to contact our accredited specialist Wills & Estates team on 1300 205 506 or complete the form below.
+If you require a professional Executor or simply need assistance with preparing your Will, please feel free to contact our accredited specialist Wills & Estates team on 1300 205 506 or complete the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.